JeffLiu7-hi/advantage-ad/README.md

-# AdsForFunStuff - GitHub Pages
+# AdVantage - GitHub Pages

-This is the GitHub Pages site for AdsForFunStuff desktop application, used for EthicalAds publisher registration.
+This is the GitHub Pages site for AdVantage desktop application, used for EthicalAds publisher registration.

 ## Repository

 - GitHub: https://github.com/jeffliu7-hi/affs-ad
 - Pages URL: https://jeffliu7-hi.github.io/affs-ad

-## About AdsForFunStuff
+## About AdVantage

-AdsForFunStuff is a desktop application that allows users to earn points by watching ads and purchase products using those points.
+AdVantage is a desktop application that allows users to earn points by watching ads and purchase products using those points.

 ## EthicalAds Integration